Sakura and Snow

 The idea of Arashi being romantically inclined toward Subaru probably came from reading Kristin Huntsman's fic "Lyric: I Heard It Through the Grapevine," which was derived from an observation by Yin Lai on a peculiarity of the Chinese translation of the X manga.
 Whew!
 So go and read K-chan's fic.(It's in the CLAMP Fanfiction Archive.)

-Hmmm, not much in the way of author's notes this time...only that Detective Yamakawa is from the first Tokyo Babylon OAV.
-I'm taking it for granted that Seishirou was telling the truth when he said the detective was going to be all right.
+Detective Yamakawa is from the first Tokyo Babylon OAV.
+(I'm taking it for granted that Seishirou was telling the truth when he said the detective was going to be all right.)

 Regarding Subaru's reading matter at the beginning of the chapter: although Chinese kanji would ordinarily have the same meanings as Japanese ones (the latter being derived from the former), apparently ancient Chinese is quite different from modern Chinese.
 Also, Taoist texts like this one seem to have made great use of doubled and obscured meanings.
 So I've taken the liberty of imagining that there could be some way of writing "Earth Dragon" that Subaru might not be so familiar with.
 Special thanks to Sunsun and Monica for their advice!